format> composing pairs, the

 --and learn how to trim them out --the old fashioned way with a razor knife.

-* General note: Don't try to open or create
+* General note: Don't try to

-graphics programs.
+or other older graphics programs.
 You need something up to date.

 The following steps are based